Gulp-AI/Osmosis-MCP-4B-demo/README.md

     BRAVE_API_KEY="your_brave_api_key"
     GOOGLE_MAPS_API_KEY="your_google_maps_api_key"
     ACCUWEATHER_API_KEY="your_accuweather_api_key"
+    APP_STYLE="gui" # or "tui"
     ```
+    if an api key is not provided, the tool will not be loaded.
     The `main.py` script currently configures the model server URL directly.
 Ensure `http://localhost:1234/v1` is the correct endpoint for your Qwen model server (this is what lm studio uses).

 ## Environment Variables